GiovineItalia/Gadfly.jl/docs/src/index.md

 julia> exit()
 ```

-At the end of the resulting copius output will be the command to launch this
+At the end of the resulting copious output will be the command to launch this
 custom version of julia: something like `julia --sysimage $HOME/JuliaGadflySysImage/GadFlySysimage.so`.
 Make it convenient by putting an alias in your .bashrc: `alias julia-gadfly="julia --sysimage ..."`.